ss159-shubham/ML-algorithms-from-scratch/README.md

 # 💻 Machine Learning From Scratch

 A personal repository where I implement core machine learning algorithms **from the ground up** using only `NumPy` — no high-level libraries like `scikit-learn` or `TensorFlow`.
-The goal is to deeply understand the math and mechanics behind each model.
+The goal is to understand the math and mechanics behind each model deeply.

 ---